Yellowstone information for your trip

 Yellowstone Recreation Co.
 FAQ

 In addition to proper clothing, a daypack, water bottle, and a camera are some other great ideas for packing.
 Yellowstone is at high elevation, meaning it’s important to stay hydrated.
-Keep in mind, if bringing a camera on a hiking tour, that rain is a possibility, so some form of waterproof casing is highly recommended.
+Keep in mind, if bringing a camera on a hike, that rain is a possibility, so some form of waterproof casing is highly recommended.
 In the summer months bug spray is also a great addition to your pack.

 All of our lunches are prepared fresh and brought along on the tour in a temperature controlled cooler.
 We offer a choice of a ham, turkey, or veggie hummus wrap.
 All meals also include chips, fruit, and a cold drink.